-Commonly referred to as 3-point locking systems, or 5-point locking systems, multipoint locks are locks that have multiple locking points such as compressions rollers, bolts, and or hooks, attached to a long metal strip that runs the length of your door.
+Commonly referred to as 3-point locking systems or 5-point locking systems, multipoint locks have multiple locking points, such as compression rollers, bolts, and hooks, attached to a long metal strip running along the door.
 By lifting a lever handle and turning a key, all locking points are securely locked into place.
-This offers the convenience of locking just one lock instead of multiple locks on your door.
+As a result, this offers the convenience of locking just one lock instead of multiple locks on your door.

 With the solid spindle option, the locking & unlocking functions of the multipoint door lock are as follows:

-Lift the lever handle to engage all the locking points, then turn the key fully to secure the door.
+To secure the door, first lift the lever handle to engage all the locking points, and then turn the key fully to lock it in place.

 Turn the key in the opposite direction and push the handle down to open